-- (1) Use of a reference series, SPACE2006 (Gross 2007), for initial bias-rate alignment; - (2) Analysis of each data type in its natural reference frame;

-- (3) Clustering of the McDonald LLR stations and, separately, the DSN VLBI stations in California, Australia, and Spain; - (4) Initial convergence on values for the series-specific bias-rate corrections and uncertainty scale factors prior to the start of outlier detection and deletion; and - (5) Final convergence on these values after detecting and deleting all data outliers.
+- (1) Use of a reference series, SPACE2007 (Ratcliff & Gross, 2009), for initial bias-rate alignment; - (2) Analysis of each data type in its natural reference frame; - (3) Clustering of the McDonald LLR stations and, separately, the DSN VLBI stations in California, Australia, and Spain; - (4) Initial convergence on values for the series-specific bias-rate corrections and uncertainty scale factors prior to the start of outlier detection and deletion; and - (5) Final convergence on these values after detecting and deleting all data outliers.

-At the end of the iterative procedure, relative bias-rate corrections have been determined that make the series agree with each other in bias and rate; uncertainty scale factors have been determined that make the residual of each series have a reduced chi-square near one when differenced with a combination of all others; and outlying data points (those whose residual values are greater than four times their adjusted uncertainties) have been deleted.
-A total of 88 data points, or about 0.30% of those combined, were thus deleted.
+At the end of the iterative procedure, relative bias-rate corrections have been determined that make the series agree with each other in bias and rate; uncertainty scale factors have been determined that make the residual of each series have a reduced chi-square near one when differenced with a combination of all others; and outlying data points (those with residual values greater than four times their adjusted uncertainties) have been deleted.
+A total of 52 data points, or about 0.16% of those combined, were thus deleted.

 During the iterative procedure, the uncertainties of the JPL GPS polar motion, IGS GPS polar motion, and IGS GPS LOD series were adjusted in order to find and delete outlying data points.
-However, prior to combining these series with the others to form SPACE2007, their uncertainties were reset to their original values in order to avoid over-inflating them and hence overly smoothing the SPACE2007 series.
+However, prior to combining these series with the others to form SPACE2008, their uncertainties were reset to their original values in order to avoid over-inflating them and hence overly smoothing the SPACE2008 series.

 Finally, each series was placed within a particular IERS reference frame by applying to it an additional bias-rate correction that is common to all the series.
 This additional correction was determined by first combining all the series after applying to them the relative bias-rate corrections and uncertainty scale factors that had been determined for them as described above.
-This intermediate combination was then compared to the IERS combined Earth orientation series EOP(IERS) 05 C 04 (IERS 2008, Section 3.5.1) during the interval 1984-2007 in order to obtain the additional bias-rate correction required to make it, and therefore each individual series, agree in bias and rate with the IERS series.
+This intermediate combination was then compared to the IERS combined Earth orientation series EOP(IERS) 05 C 04 (IERS 2009, Section 3.5.1) during the interval 1984-2008 in order to obtain the additional bias-rate correction required to make it, and therefore each individual series, agree in bias and rate with the IERS series.

 The total bias-rate corrections and uncertainty scale factors determined by the procedures outlined above are given in Table 2.
 The values of the bias-rate corrections given in Table 2 are the sum of: (1) all the incremental corrections applied during the iterative procedure, (2) the corrections applied to initially align the series with each other, and (3) the additional, common correction applied in order to place each series within that particular IERS reference frame defined by the IERS combined Earth orientation series EOP(IERS) 05 C 04.
 The values of the uncertainty scale factors given in Table 2 are the products of all the incremental scale factors determined during the iterative procedure.
-The uncertainties of the bias-rate corrections given in Table 2 are the 1σ standard errors of the incremental bias-rate corrections determined during the last iteration.
+The uncertainties of the bias-rate corrections given in Table 2 are the 1 σ standard errors of the incremental bias-rate corrections determined during the last iteration.
 There are no bias-rate entries in Table 2 for components that were either not used (e.g., the UTCSR SLR UT1 component) or not available (e.g., the NOAA IRIS Intensive polar motion components).
 Note that the same IERS rate correction is applied to all the data sets, including those such as the Westford-Mojave single baseline VLBI series, for which no relative rate correction could be determined.
-Therefore, the rate corrections given in Table 2 for those series for which no relative rate corrections could be determined are simply the IERS rate correction, but given in the natural reference frame of that series.
-In these cases, uncertainties for the rate corrections are not given.
-Also note that the entries for the bias-rate corrections in Table 2 for the IGS combined series EOP(IGS) 95 P 02 and EOP(IGS) 00 P 03 are the same.
-Since these entries were initially given within the same IGS reference frame, they were merged and a
+Therefore, the rate corrections given in Table 2 for those series for which no relative rate corrections could be determined are simply the IERS rate